andrewrk/autodoc/README.md

 ## Roadmap

+* struct field doc comments
+* type links in struct fields
-* add source view links, currently you have to navigate to e.g.
+* add source view links, currently you have to use the keyboard shortcut
-  `#src/std.fs.File` to get to the source view.
 * source view - resolve single identifier lookups using in-scope names
   - if it targets an alias then jump to the alias
   - if it is field access then resolve the alias of the LHS